Luiz Júnior (footballer, born 1989)

-Luiz Mairton Carlos Júnior (born 13 January 1989), commonly known as Luiz Júnior or Luiz Ceará, is a footballer who last plays as a defensive midfielder for Al-Duhail in the Qatar Stars League.
+Luiz Mairton Carlos Júnior (born 13 January 1989), commonly known as Luiz Júnior or Luiz Ceará, is a footballer who plays as a defensive midfielder for Al-Duhail in the Qatar Stars League.
 Born in Brazil, he played for the Qatar national team.

 He won the Qatar Stars League eight times with his club Al-Duhail.

 International career

 Luiz was called up the Qatar team on 13 November 2013 by former coach Djamel Belmadi.
-He made official debut for the team on 25 December in the 2014 WAFF Championship in a 1–0 win against Palestine.
+He made his official debut for the team on 25 December in the 2014 WAFF Championship in a 1–0 win against Palestine.